-This is the first of four posts on our experience deploying Content Security Policy at Dropbox.
+This is the fourth of four posts on our experience deploying Content Security Policy at Dropbox.
 If this sort of work interests you, we are hiring!
 We will also be at AppSec USA this week.
 Come say hi!

 In previous blog posts, we discussed our experience deploying CSP at Dropbox, with a particular focus on the script-src directive that allows us to control script sources.
 With a locked down script-src whitelist, a nonce source, and mitigations to unsafe-eval, our CSP policy provided strong mitigations against XSS via injection attacks in our web application.